Erdem-Yilmaz/Relative-Calcium-Change-/README.md

 In this analysis, I calculate the relative change of the Ca2+ after stimulation and compare it to the change after stimulation by negative control.
 The data represents a 30-second long baseline measurement, followed by stimulation, followed by measurement up to 4 minutes.

 You need to write the path where your file is located.
-Example below:
-(r"C:\Users\Benutzer1\Desktop\File1\Ca_measurements.xlsx", sheet_name='Stimulant')
+Example --> (r"C:\Users\Benutzer1\Desktop\File1\Ca_measurements.xlsx", sheet_name='Stimulant')